dlang/DIPs/DIPs/1NNN-PJB.md

 ### Error handling without exceptions

-Currently, in D, if a function wants to send a signal to its caller that the caller cannot ignore, the only way to do so is to throw an exception.
+Currently, in D, if a function wants to send a signal to its caller that the caller cannot ignore, the only way to do so in general is to throw an exception.
 For a variety of reasons, however, the use of exceptions is not always possible or desirable.
 Examples of code that may want or need to avoid exceptions include:

 * Code that is written in a language other than D (e.g., C or C++).
 * Code written in D that may be called from another language.